kaycebasques/biodigitaljazz/blog/pcrowdoodle.rst

 An interesting challenge (maybe project?) is that the RPi OS UI doesn't seem to expect to run off battery so there's no "low battery" indicator.
-So when the battery's done pCrowDoodle abruptly shuts down on me.
+So when the battery's done pcrowDoodle abruptly shuts down on me.
 Maybe there's just some bit in ``raspi-config`` I need to flip.

 My coworker, Rob, had the interesting idea to supplement the battery reserves